ASPCA Therapy Animal Program

 Upcoming Training Classes, Workshops and Evaluations

-- Therapy Dog Training Course: Next session will begin Saturday, September 30th, at 10:00 A.M.
-It runs for six consecutive Saturdays at our East 92nd Street Headquarters.
+- Therapy Dog Training Course: Next session will begin Wednesday April 11th, at 7:00 P.M.
+It runs for six consecutive Wednesdays at our East 92nd St. Adoption Center.

 Animal Assisted Activities and Therapy present unique situations, environments, and people for you and your dog.
 These fun and interactive classes will teach you the handling skills necessary for animal-assisted intervention visits, with a special focus on what you will need to know for your Evaluation.